RishiGupta12/SerialPundit/drivers/tty2com/README.md

 - Analyze and reverse-engineer serial protocols
 - Cases where socat utility does not meet requirements for unix-like OS
 - Cases where available physical serial ports do not meet the current requirements
+- Product demo where data from hardware needs to be sent to the GUI application

 ## Features
 - Create standard, loopback or custom pinout connected serial devices.